Colon Cancer

 I remember it like it was yesterday.
 I left work to go to my doctor’s appointment and planned on being back to the office in time for a meeting.
 Little did I know my entire life would flip upside down that afternoon.

 While 90% of colorectal cancer diagnoses occur in those ages 50 and older, incidence rates are increasing for young people under 50.
-The reason behind this growth is unclear.
 Unfortunately, because these cancers are usually discovered at a later stage, colon cancer deaths among young men and women are rising as well.